 \emph{a separation principle for identification and control holds if the optimal solution coming from the system identification step allows also to obtain the optimal solution to the control problem.}\\

-Again, it is fundamental to emphasize that the existence or non-existence of this principle will depend on the context in which we work, the stated assumptions and also the significance of optimality.
+Again, it is important to emphasize that the existence of this principle depends on the context in which we work, the stated assumptions, and also the definition of optimality.
 In particular\\

-\emph{for the control problem, optimality will henceforth be understood as the definition of the best possible estimator of the MPC cost according to some useful metric, as the mean squared error.
+\emph{for the control problem, optimality will henceforth be understood as the definition of the best possible estimator of the MPC cost according to some useful metric, e.g.~the mean squared error.
 Hence, we say that the control input $u$ is optimal if it minimizes the optimal estimate of the MPC cost.}